Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Snort/snortscripts.md

     - sudo snort -X
       - Snort instance in full packet dump mode

-# LOGGING with Differenent Parameters/Commands:
+# LOGGING & READING LOGS with Differenent Parameters/Commands:

     - sudo snort -dev -l .
       - DONT FORGET THE DOT ITS NOT A MISTAKE